-Brush, Colorado is full of small town charm and rich history.
-Nestled in the high plains of northeastern Colorado this sunny and cheerful town packs a fairly large population of 5,463 recorded residents in 2010.
+Brush, Colorado is full of small-town charm and rich history.
+Nestled in the high plains of northeastern Colorado, this sunny and cheerful town packs a fairly large population of 5,339 recorded residents in 2020.

-Brush Area Museum and Cultural Center – Step back in time and discover the history of Brush at the once Knearl School, now the Brush Area Museum and Cultural Center.
-Originally built in 1911, it operated for 61 years as a school before turning into the town’s cultural center.
-From the Texas-Montana Trail to the town’s cattle feeding operations, there is a lot to learn about this tiny town.
+Brush Area Museum and Cultural Center – Step back in time and discover the history of Brush at the old Knearl School, now the Brush Area Museum and Cultural Center.
+Originally built in 1911, the building operated for 61 years as a school before turning into the town’s cultural center, with exhibits on town history including the Texas Montana Trail.

 In-town recreation includes golf, four local parks, an outdoor swimming pool, and a roller skating rink.
 Area attractions just outside of town offer the outdoor enthusiast a lot to explore.

-Jul – The annual rodeo, held every July 2nd – 4th, is the town’s premier event.
-Enjoy a day full of activities such as a pancake breakfast, parade, rodeo, shopping, and of course the firework display at the Morgan County Fairgrounds.
+Jul – Brush Rodeo – The annual rodeo held in early July is the town’s premier event.
+Enjoy a day full of activities including a pancake breakfast, parade, rodeo, shopping, and of course a firework display at the Morgan County Fairgrounds.

-September – Be prepared to come fully dressed in your German apparel to celebrate Oktoberfest in Brush.
-With weekend-long events and a classic car show to kick things off, it’s an event you want to mark your calendars for.
+Sep – Oktoberfest – Be prepared to come fully dressed in your German apparel to celebrate Oktoberfest in Brush.
+With weekend-long events and a classic car show to kick things off, it’s a weekend you’ll want to mark your calendars for.

 Activities near Brush